 Oranges are great for camping.
 They’re healthy for you and have their own wrapper.
 If you want to add flavoring to anything you can finely grate the peel and add it, and you can squeeze them for fresh orange juice in the morning.
 Slicing them up and adding them to the pan you are cooking your porkchops or chicken in makes an unforgettable entrée, too.
-But for now, let’s do five desserts you can make with hollowed-out oranges.
+But for now, let’s do five desserts that you can make using hollowed-out oranges.
 The kids are going to love them, I promise.
 You will, too.

 Healthy, beautiful, delicious and easy to pack and serve–it’s practically a camper’s mandatory ingredient for the camp kitchen!

 So simple and great for lunches.
 Make up a batch of instant muffin mix and set aside.
 Remove top of orange, scoop out the flesh and pour the batter in.
 Replace orange top and wrap tightly with tinfoil (two thicknesses gives good protection).
 Place wrapped oranges in among the campfire coals for about twenty minutes to a half hour, turning every ten minutes and putting fresh coals around them.
 Remove, cool and either peel the orange away or eat straight from the orange half.

 Same method as the muffins.
 Make instant cake mix (chocolate is awesome) and pour into hollowed out orange.
 Wrap in tinfoil and bake among the coals.
 Let cool completely, remove tinfoil and top with a spoonful of whipped topping.
 Eat with a fork or spoon.